ui/stamps-api-docs/source/balance_api.rst

-amount      Yes         A positive number indicating the amount to be added to customer's balance type        Yes         Balance type (available type: 'stamps') merchant    Yes         Integer indicating merchant ID
+amount      Yes         A positive number indicating the amount to be added to customer's balance type        Yes         Balance type (available type: 'stamps') merchant    Yes         Integer indicating merchant ID store       Yes         Integer indicating the store from which request originated
 =========== =========== =========================

 Here's an example of how the API call might look like in JSON format